Note: This article contains foul language that some readers may find offensive. Please read at your own discretion.

 He took a break from the spotlight and came back to release his debut solo album, As You Were, in 2011.
 Since then, Gallagher has toured the world with much success.
 He’s currently working on a follow-up to the critically-acclaimed record.

-Two years after Oasis’ disbandment, Noel Gallagher’s High Flying Band was formed.
+Only a year after Oasis’ disbandment, Noel Gallagher’s High Flying Band was formed.
 2011 marked the release of the band’s self-titled debut album.
 More recently, the group put out its third album, Who Built the Moon?
 (2017).

 An Oasis reunion seems to be looking less and less likely by the year for longtime fans.